oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 ##### Installation/Upgrade

 As clusters aren't automatically upgraded whenever a deployment is upgraded, no elaborate scripts should be required (only addition of columns to tables).
-However, upgrading a cluster version or moving a VM between clusters of different compatibility version should have some effect on the new cumulative values.
+However, upgrading a cluster version or moving a host/VM between clusters of different compatibility version should have some effect on the new cumulative values.

+When upgrading a cluster to a version >= 3.6, all VMs in the cluster should have their RX/TX offsets set to zero (rather than null).
+The statistics themselves need not be taken care of - they will be updated whenever statistics are collected for the first time in the new cluster.
+Similar behavior should be implemented when moving a specific VM from an incompatible cluster to a compatible one.

-When moving a VM to an incompatible cluster, cumulative statistics should be reset so that it doesn't appear as if they're still being collected.
+In the opposite direction, i.e, when moving a VM to an incompatible cluster, cumulative statistics should be reset so that it doesn't appear as if they're still being collected.
 This has the disadvantage of losing data whenever a VM is moved to an incompatible cluster, then back to a compatible cluster - but in such cases, we would be "missing" any additional traffic on the VM's interfaces while it's running in the incompatible cluster (so we would have, in effect, already lost data integrity).

-##### User work-flows

-Describe the high-level work-flows relevant to this feature.

-##### Events

-What events should be reported when using this feature.

 ### Documentation / External references